shstrophies/SHSTrophies/README.md

 - On players&trophies page: when you start typing, it should do a filter search for the names -- filter search
 - On players&trophies page: when you start typing, it should do a filter search for the years -- filter search
 - On players&trophies page: We don't need any 'real search' for this page.

+- have autocomplete. if you type in foo, you want 'football in sports'

+- show # of results found on search

 ___________________________________________________
 **Misc.
 Backend**